HardMax71/NexusWare/desktop_app/README.md

 - Python 3.11+
 - PySide6
 - SQLite
-- Other dependencies (listed in requirements.txt)7
+- Other dependencies (listed in requirements.txt)

 > README will be extended with detailed instructions for setting up the development environment,
 > installing dependencies, and running the application, but sooner.